1jour1vin

 About the wine:

-A red wine with good body, though it lacks structure on the palate.
-It would benefit from being decanted.
-It’s a wine with a distinct character, straightforward as can be, though unfortunately lacking in finesse.
+A red wine with good concentration, though it lacks structure on the palate.
+It benefits from being decanted.
+It’s a wine with a distinct character, as straight as an “i,” but unfortunately lacking in grace.

 About the estate: